A cocaine comedown can be the roughest ride in your life. More like a crash. And a cocaine hangover can have you regretting your decisions.

 The main difference is that with inpatient treatment, the person is completely cut off from outside influences and access to any substances.
 This is the more common type of treatment administered to cocaine addicts.

 Recognizing that your cocaine or substance addiction has become a problem is the first step to recovery.
 Before your next binge, cocaine comedown, or cocaine hangover, reach out to someone that you can trust to talk about your addiction.
-Healthy Life Recovery is always there to listen, and ready to help you.
+Healthy Life Recovery offers outpatient drug rehab for cocaine addiction.